Rock and gravel reservoir types pondless waterfalls can only be cleaned by hand

 Compare

-How to Clean an Ultimate Pondless Waterfall with
+How to Clean a Russell Pondless Systems™ Ultimate EASY to CLEAN Pondless Waterfall with

 How to Clean a Common Pondless Waterfall